GDSL-SALIENT/trajectories/README.md

-# Trajectories of neighbourhood socioeconomic change in Great Britain: 1971-2011
+# Trajectories of Neighbourhood Socioeconomic Change in Great Britain: 1971-2011